MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-120.md

 > [!TIP]
 > Businesses often use the start and end dates as the names for each period, or the total number of days the periods include.
 For example, 1 - 31 days.

-The report calculates a total percentage of outstanding amounts for each period, to help you easily identify the current state of customer debts.
+To help you easily identify the current state of customer debts, the report calculates a total percentage of outstanding amounts for each period.

 The report can either show a summed balance for each customer, or a detailed breakdown of each outstanding document.